TakashiNakagawa/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections which was made by three scales in each frame of the video.
-From the positive detections I created a heatmap.
+From the positive detections, I created a heatmap.
-After I averaged 10 frames of heatmap, then thresholded that map to identify vehicle positions.
+After I averaged 10 frames of the heatmap, then thresholded that map to identify vehicle positions(threshold value was 5).
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 ---